2021 TX Autism Virtual Conference

 Those who register for only our Family Day will only have access to the recorded sessions that were broadcast on Family Day (10 sessions and the closing keynote).

-Dr. Carter will be presenting our opening keynote address as well as a three-hour workshop on the topic of transitioning from school to post-school life for individuals with autism.
+Dr. Carter will be presenting our opening keynote address as well as a three-hour workshop on the topic of equipping individuals with autism for adulthood.

 Barbara Hobbs, M.Ed. | Amarillo ISD